kimptoc/wowactivityfeed/readme.md

 - use wget to crawl site and trigger conversions (or just copy english version...)
 - or exp/imp prod registered table to gen lots of combos
 - use google translate manually for first cut translations?
+- language in RSS - needed? remove or maybe use locale?
+- changing locale on front/index page not working, stuff on fr_FR (probably due to feed parsing...)
+- and/or backbone view not using i18n?
+- how to use on client/backbone - need locale files? seems to be partly working, need to remind myself what is done where
 - db conversion - make it seemless to new locale version... index re-creation... (or just wipe db)...

 https://github.com/mashpie/i18n-node